-Partial Digital Amputation (Onychectomy, Declawing) of Non-Domestic Felids and Other Carnivores Kept in Captivity – Position Statement
+Partial Digital Amputation (Onychectomy, Declawing) of Non-Domestic Felids and Other Carnivores Kept in Human Care – Position Statement

-The Canadian Veterinary Medical Association (CVMA) opposes the surgical removal of claws (onychectomy) of non-domestic felids and other carnivores kept in captivity, except where medically necessary for the animal’s health.
-In addition, the CVMA strongly urges veterinarians to exert their influence to discourage the keeping of non-domestic felids and other large carnivores as pets.
+The Canadian Veterinary Medical Association (CVMA) opposes the surgical removal of claws (onychectomy) of non-domestic felids and other non-domestic carnivores kept in human care, except where medically necessary for the animal’s health.
+In addition, the CVMA advocates for veterinarians to exert their influence to discourage the keeping of non-domestic felids and other non-domestic carnivores as pets.

-- Non-domestic feline species and other carnivores (such as bears, wolves, raccoons, and coatis) kept as pets in a captive environment have often been subjected to declawing in an attempt to prevent injury to the owner, or to other humans and animals (1-3).
+- Despite efforts by veterinarians and other animal health professionals to educate the public regarding the risks to animals and people of private ownership of wild or exotic species (1), non-domestic feline species and other carnivores (such as bears, wolves, raccoons, and coatis) are occasionally kept as pets - or in non-accredited zoos or wildlife parks.
+Some of these animals have been subjected to declawing to prevent injury to the owner, or to other humans and animals (1-4).

-- Declawing of these animals constitutes a partial digital amputation and is considered to be a painful procedure involving a lengthy healing period.
+- Onychectomy (declawing) of these animals constitutes a partial digital amputation and is a painful procedure involving a lengthy healing period.
 Post-surgical consequences may adversely affect the animal’s health and welfare.

 - Conrad J, Wendelburg K, Santinelli S, Park A. Deleterious effects of onychectomy (declawing) in exotic felids and a reparative surgical technique: A preliminary report.
 Proc Am Assoc Zoo Vet 2002:16-20.

 - Fowler ME, McDonald SE.
 Untoward effects of onychectomy in wild felids and ursids.
 J Am Vet Med Assoc 1982; 181:1242-1245.